 '''

-AnObject := AClass.Create;
+Anobject := AClass.Create;

 try

 // use the object...

 finally

-AnObject.Free;
+Anobject.Free;

 end;

 '''

-note Something similar also happens for two special methods of the TObject class, AfterDestruction and BeforeConstruction, a pseudo-constructor and a pseudo-destructor introduced for C++ compatibility (but seldom used in Object Pascal).
-Similarly to what happens with the plain constructor and destructor, if an exception is raised in the AfterConstruction, BeforeDestruction is called (and also the plain destructor, of course).
+Something similar also happens for two special methods of the Tobject class, AfterDestruction and BeforeConstruction, a pseudo-constructor and a pseudo-destructor introduced for C++ compatibility (but seldom used in Object Pascal).
+Notice that if the AfterConstruction method raises an exception, the BeforeDestruction method is called (and also the regular destructor).

-Notice that you don't need to use the finally block when using the ARC-enabled Object Pascal compilers, as in that case the release of the object memory is automatic, as I'll detail in Chapter 13.
 Given I've often witnessed errors in properly disposing of an object in a destructor, let me further clarify the issue with an actual demo showing the problem... along with the actual fix.
-Suppose you have a class including a string list, and that you write the following code to create and destroy the class (part of the ConstructorExcept code):
+Suppose you have a class including a string list, and that you write the following code to create and destroy the class (part of the ConstructorExcept project):

 '''

 type

 TObjectWithList = class

 private

 FStringList: TStringList;

 public

 constructor Create (Value: Integer);

 destructor Destroy; override;

-end:
+end;

-constructor TObjectWithList.Create(Value: Integer);
+constructor TObjectWithList.Create(Value: Integer); '''

+'''

 begin

 if Value < 0 then

 raise Exception.Create('Negative value not allowed');

-FStringList := TStringList.Create:
+FStringList := TStringList.Create;

 FStringList.Add('one');

-end:
+end;

 destructor TObjectWithList.Destroy;

-beain
+begin

 FStringList.Clear;

 FStringList.Free;

-inherited:

-end:
+inherited;

+end;

 '''

 At first sight, the code seems correct.
-The constructor is allocating the sub-object and the destructor is properly disposing it (which is required when using a non ARC-enabled Object Pascal compiler).
+The constructor is allocating the sub-object and the destructor is properly disposing it.
 Moreover, the calling code is written in a way that if an exception is raise after the constructor, the Free method is called, but if the exception is in the constructor nothing happens: